Sensible Living for a Lifetime . . .

 Dr. Thornton’s husband, Minister Michael Thornton, has stated, “My wife is inspired by visionary values and virtuous volunteerism.
 She has ventured and vested herself in a vocal conviction to victory over victimization.”
 Being a true “Man of Integrity,” Minister Thornton’s conviction, faith, and spiritual insight has propelled Dr. Thornton to a level of spiritual consciousness that feeds her tenacity.
 In addition to Minister Thornton, Dr. Thornton’s sons – Michael Jason, Marcus Justin, and Mikale Joshua – along with her father, the late Mr. Cecil McClary Sr., four brothers, and twelve nephews have given her a keen insight into the psyche of a man.
 With this knowledge, Dr. Thornton has wrapped herself in humility and has committed herself to bring more understanding to the perennial struggle that has developed between men and women.

-A sensible woman understands that sensibleness is a simple concept, but its practicality is a difficult skill to acquire.
+A sensible woman understands that sensibleness is a simple concept, but using it can be a difficult task.
 The Sensible Women Initiative (SWI) embraces this challenge.
 SWI believes wholeheartedly in the power of common sense and unity.
-The perpetuation of these beliefs will be entrusted to the SWI Advisory Board.
-This board is a compilation of women representing various regions in the U.S. who are committed to the overall success and stability of girls, women, and the family.
+The perpetuation of these beliefs will be entrusted to the SWI Board of Directors and its Volunteer Board.
+This compilation of women represent various regions in the U.S. who are committed to the overall success and stability of girls, women, and the family.
 Each board member has unique talents, skills, and abilities.

-During the 2012 year, the Sensible Women Initiative held a formal interest banquet in Cromwell, Connecticut.
-It was attended by over a hundred women and young ladies.
+During the 2012 year, the Sensible Women Initiative held a formal “interest banquet” in Cromwell, Connecticut.
+Rochester (NY) Mayor, Lovely Warren (pictured), was one of our keynote speakers.
+The event was attended by over a hundred women and young ladies.
 During this time, SWI developed in several significant ways: Its membership expanded; it successfully become a non-profit, faith-based corporation; and it began the process of becoming a 501 (c) (3) federal tax-exempt organization.

 The SWI held its 1st Annual Sensible Women Initiative Board of Directors/Advisors Meeting in Chicago, Illinois on June 14-16, 2013.
 The Chicago meeting was slated to further document the existence of the Sensible Women Initiative, Inc., formalize its organizational structure, cement its programmatic focus, and bring together a group of likeminded women from all over the United States who believe that “sensibleness is capable of squeezing the air out of non-sense!”